-I first heard about Harvest Hosts from some of my favourite travellers to watch and learn from on YouTube.
-Kara and Nate are an adventurous couple who set and tackle tough goals and somehow always make them look fun.
+I first heard about Harvest Hosts from some of my favourite travellers to watch and learn from on YouTube, Kara and Nate.
 During the pandemic, they pivoted from international adventures and moved into a campervan.
-Throughout their 2-year van journey they kept mentioning this thing called Harvest Hosts that they used to find safe and interesting places to sleep at.
+Throughout their 2-year van journey they kept mentioning this organization called Harvest Hosts that they used to find safe and interesting places to sleep at.
 Not only did each destination look beautiful and delicious, but my curiosity was piqued about each of the businesses and the people who run them.
 I’m always keen to support local and so I put Harvest Hosts on the list of things I wanted to include in my own vanlife adventures someday.
 (Pssst stay tuned for your own Harvest Host discount below!)

 What is Harvest Hosts?

 Harvest Hosts is a unique way to camp and expands what it means to go on a road trip.
 It provides RVers and vanlifers unlimited access to stay over at thousands of wineries, breweries, farms, golf courses, and other unique attractions.
 When you sign up for an annual membership it allows you to camp at any of the businesses in exchange for a small purchase to support the local business who’s hosting you.
 The purchase can be anything from a wine tasting or farm tour, to ordering a flight of craft beer, or purchasing a fresh made bottle of maple syrup to bring with you on the road!
-By signing up for Harvest Hosts with this link and the code “HHFRIENDS15”, you will receive 15% off your annual membership. **SEE EXTRA HOLIDAY DISCOUNT BELOW!**
+By signing up with the code “HOLIDAYHH”, you will receive a huge 30% off your annual membership – that’s double the usual discount!

 What is Boondockers Welcome?